CUAnschutzBDC/snakemake_pipelines/README.md

 # Analysis pipelines
 Writen by Kristen Wells

+*These pipelines are depreciated, please see our [updated repo](https://github.com/CUAnschutzBDC/slurm_snakemake) for most up to date pipelines*
 A collection of snakemake pipelines to analyze RNA datasets.
 Current pipelines include:

 * A scRNA-sequencing pipeline that analyzed 10x genomics datasets.
 Can be used with scRNA-seq, scCITE-seq, scVDJ-seq, and hashtagging (and any combination of those).